SCNU203/AlignKT/README.md

 # AlignKT: Explicitly Modeling Knowledge State for Knowledge Tracing with Ideal State Alignment

 This is the code for the paper *AlignKT: Explicitly Modeling Knowledge State for Knowledge Tracing with Ideal State Alignment*.
-See our paper here(The link for the paper will be updated here).
+See our paper here(the link will be updated here).

 ![model_framework](model_framework.png)